Parmar-07/App-Exception-Logger-Demo/README.md

 ```

-To produce an auto file logger with using the  `fileLogger.autoGenerateLog(FileLogger.DEFAULT_MAX_LOG_LIMIT)` method to pass the value of the limitation as a parameter and log file will generate in this path :
+To produce an auto file logger with by using the  `fileLogger.autoGenerateLog(FileLogger.DEFAULT_MAX_LOG_LIMIT)` method to pass the value of the limitation as a parameter and log file will generate in this path :

 <b><i>`ExternalStorage/Android/data/<package-name>/errorLog/Log_yyyy-MM-dd hh:mm:ss:a.txt`</i></b>

- To produce a custom file path for single file log using`fileLogger.customGenrateLog("/uncaught_logger/","logger.txt")` method passing the path & filename as a parameters
+ To produce a custom file path for single file log by using`fileLogger.customGenrateLog("/uncaught_logger/","logger.txt")` method passing the path & filename as a parameters

 <b><i>`ExternalStorage/uncaught_logger/logger.txt`</i></b>